KAPA HyperPlus Kits

 - FFPE Sample Sequencing

-Kits can be stored for up to 6 months at -20ºC.
+Kits can be stored at -20ºC.

 Kits contain KAPA Frag Enzyme, KAPA Frag Buffer (10X), KAPA Frag Conditioning Solution, KAPA End Repair & A-Tailing Buffer, KAPA End Repair & A-Tailing Enzyme, KAPA Ligation Buffer, KAPA DNA Ligase, KAPA HiFi HotStartReadyMix and KAPA Library Amplification Primer Mix.